 The Foundation believes in Villa Maria’s ability to help shape our community’s brightest, smartest and most compassionate young women.
 We sincerely thank you for being part of our efforts to create a lasting and financially secure legacy for our treasured College.

-The objectives of the Foundation include:-
+The objectives of the Foundation include:

-For 100 years, Villa Maria College has helped thousands of young women realise their potential and it is up to us to ensure this tradition of excellence is maintained for the young women of tomorrow.
+For more than 100 years, Villa Maria College has helped thousands of young women realise their potential and it is up to us to ensure this tradition of excellence is maintained for the young women of tomorrow.

 Please click here to download the Foundation brochure.